harindukorala/GreenHouseGasProj/README.md

 # Green House Gas Project

-This repository contains the codebase for Green House Gas Python Flask Web Application and python code files used to collect data from IoT sensors.
+This repository contains the codebase for Green House Gas Python Flask Web Application and python scripts used to collect, pre-process, and store data from IoT sensors.

 ## Overview of the Green House Gas Project